NonEuclidianRoadMarkings/WheresMyMoney/README.md

 >
 >The bundler (such as WebPack) will automatically pick the button.js while
 >making a web bundle, or pick button.native.js for mobile.

-## ❓ What JavaScript can be shared between React Native and Web

-...